Feeling stuck? Maybe one of these jobs will click with you, grad.

 2. Registered Nurse

 The healthcare industry has many opportunities for various skill levels — and hires lots of recent college graduates.
 As the U.S. is projected to enter a shortage of nurses driven by the needs of the aging Baby Boomer population, Registered Nursing is among the top industries that are likely to experience growth through 2026.
 Hospital jobs are there for the new grads who are open to working 12-hour shifts, nights, and weekends.
-There are also traditional nine-to-five nursing jobs at family medical offices and schools, as well as opportunities to travel which could be amazing for young professionals.
+There are also traditional nine-to-five nursing jobs at family medical offices and schools, as well as opportunities to be a travel nurse which could be amazing for young professionals.
 Salaries start at $62,400.

 Sales-centric positions get a bad rep, but they can be a fantastic way to build critical skills that will pay dividends no matter what career you choose to do next.
 There's no better place to get over the fear of talking to new people, learn how to deal with rejection, find the balance between persuasive and pushy, and practice deep listening.
 Sales jobs are incredibly varied, and virtually every company has a need for professionals in sales roles.
 Salaries start at $31,100, but could be higher or lower depending on the type of compensation that comes with the specific position.